umccr/infrastructure/cdk/apps/htsget/README.md

 ### How about data from a private S3 bucket?

 > 🙋‍♂️ In [PR #24](https://github.com/ga4gh/htsget-refserver/pull/24) contains [commits](https://github.com/ga4gh/htsget-refserver/pull/24/commits/58b923a1709fdfd2e203229845b96bab468c491b) that add support for CORS, S3 protocol, Private Bucket and allow [embedding "/" character for htsget ID](http://samtools.github.io/hts-specs/htsget.html#url-parameters) -- which effectively allow [serving data from a private bucket](https://github.com/victorskl/htsget-refserver/tree/cors-support#private-bucket).
 See our [dev.json](config/dev.json) or [prod.json](config/prod.json) config for reference.
 Docker build from this branch avail in [hub](https://hub.docker.com/r/victorskl/htsget-refserver) and [quay](https://quay.io/repository/victorskl/htsget-refserver).

+> **UPDATE**: PR #24 is now merged.
+You may also use [GA4GH image](https://hub.docker.com/r/ga4gh/htsget-refserver) at `docker pull ga4gh/htsget-refserver:1.5.0`

 - Hence, in our Portal client, we use [igv.js](https://github.com/igvteam/igv.js/) through htsget protocol to view BAM slices from a private S3 bucket.